sharathgopinath/microservice-kubernetes-demo/README.md

 ```
 > eksctl create cluster --name test --region ap-southeast-2 --nodegroup-name standard-workers --node-type t3.medium --nodes 2 --nodes-min 1 --nodes-max 2 --ssh-access --ssh-public-key <YOUR_KEYPAIR_MINUS_THE_EXTENSION> --managed
 ```
 It takes about 10 mins to create all those resources, once done you will see a "successfully created message".
 You can also see the status on the AWS console cloud formation page.
 It essentially creates two CF stacks, one for the cluster and one for the nodegroup (http://console.aws.amazon.com/cloudformation).
-Once done, Run the below command and you should the kubernetes service running -
+Once done, Run the below command and you should see the kubernetes service running -
 ```
 > kubectl get svc
 ```